 What is linen?

 Linen is one of the first fibers that people made into string and cloth.
 Linen comes from the flax plant, which grows all over the Mediterranean region and Central Asia.
 Flax is a tall, reed-like plant, with long fibers which make it easy to spin into thread.
+It has lovely blue flowers.
 You pick the plants, and then leave them to soak in a tub of water or a stream until the hard outside stem rots away and leaves the long, soft fibers underneath.
 People call this retting the flax.

 Spinning flax into linen